mogar/DecisionTheory/docs/problems/prisoners_dilemma.md

 The Causal Decision Theorist reasons that their decision won't change what their partner is doing.
 They therefore decide simply to maximize their performance in the Normal form game.
 Regardless of what their partner does, they do better by defecting.

 The CDT prisoner always defects.

+### EDT

+The evidential decision theorist has the following conditional probabilities:

+* Probability that the other play cooperates, given that I cooperate = 1
+* Probability that the other play cooperates, given that I defect = 0
+* Probability that the other play defects, given that I cooperate = 0
+* Probability that the other play defects, given that I defect = 1

+From this, the expected value of defecting is -2.
+The expected value of cooperating is -1.
+Since -1 is better than -2, the EDT prisoner will cooperate.

 ## Variants